What is the number one job of a parent? It’s not daily tasks or helping kids excel, though both are important. Read on—the answer may surprise you.

 On a day-to-day basis, parents make sure kids are safe, fed and well-loved.
 Some days we’re in survival mode as you tackle tantrums and get yourself and our kids out of the house on time.
 Other times, we’re guiding them through practical skills like learning to read.

 But what is our single job description?

 Given all we do for our kids, we can’t list every duty we’ve ever performed in the name of parenthood.
-That’s why I’ve narrowed it down to one—the number one job of a parent is:
+That’s why I’ve narrowed it down to one:

 Imagine yourself 25 years from now.
 You’re sitting across the table from your now adult daughter, who would likely be in her 20s and 30s.
 What kind of adult would you hope to sit across the table from?
 If she’s a mom, how would you hope she parents her own children?